browserstack/testng-appium-app-browserstack/README.md

 ### **Run first test :**

-- Switch to `run_first_test` directory under [Android examples](android/testng-examples) or [iOS examples](ios/testng-examples)
+- Switch to one of the following directories: [Android examples](android/testng-examples) or [iOS examples](ios/testng-examples)
-- Follow the steps outlined in the documentation - [Get Started with your first test on App Automate](https://www.browserstack.com/docs/app-automate/appium/getting-started/java/testng)
+- Run the following maven command `mvn test -P first`

 ### **Speed up test execution with parallel testing :**

-- Switch to `run_parallel_test` directory under [Android examples](android/testng-examples/) or [iOS examples](ios/testng-examples/)
-- Follow the steps outlined in the documentation - [Get Started with parallel testing on App Automate](https://www.browserstack.com/docs/app-automate/appium/getting-started/java/testng/parallelize-tests)
+- Change the `parallelsPerPlatform` parameter in the `browserstack.yml` file to run your test suite in parallel - [Detailled documentation for the browserstack.yml file](https://www.browserstack.com/docs/automate/selenium/browserstack-sdk/core-concepts#sdk-configuration-file)

 ### **Use Local testing for apps that access resources hosted in development or testing environments :**

-- Switch to `run_local_test` directory under [Android examples](android/testng-examples/) or [iOS examples](ios/testng-examples/)
+- Simply configure the `browserstackLocal` parameter in the `browserstack.yml` file accordingly in [Android examples](android/testng-examples/) or [iOS examples](ios/testng-examples/).
-- Follow the steps outlined in the documentation - [Get Started with Local testing on App Automate](https://www.browserstack.com/docs/app-automate/appium/getting-started/java/testng/local-testing)

 **Note**: If you are facing any issues, refer [Getting Help section](#Getting-Help)